brycebaril/timestream/README.md

 Joins
 ===

 Join operations combine two timestreams based on the timestamps.
-All operations are considered **left** side operations, that is when combining records, they will use the left values where matching records have keys that overlap.
+To join records the millisecond timestamps must be identical.
+All join operations are considered **left** side operations, that is when combining records, they will use the left values where matching records have keys that overlap.

-**NOTE**: You'll frequently want to do an aggregation operation before joining to make sure the temestamps match.)
+**NOTE: You'll frequently/usually want to do an aggregation operation before joining to make sure the temestamps match.**

   * union
   * join